 This course surveys the political systems and cultures of the Russian Federation and the other successor states that have emerged from the breakup of the old Soviet Union.
 The major focus is on the Russian Federation and its efforts to overcome its Soviet legacy of incomplete political and economic modernization.
-The course also looks at various paths toward political and economic independence being pursued by the Baltic Republics, Ukraine, and the Caucasus and Central Asian Republics. (offered every third year)
+The course also looks at various paths toward political and economic independence being pursued by the Baltic Republics, Ukraine, and the Caucasus and Central Asian Republics.
+(Offered every two out of three years.)